NathanLBCooper/NathanLBCooper.github.io/_posts/2018-12-22-How-much-like-the-Titanic-is-your-microservice-architecture.md

 ---
 layout: post
-title: "How much like the Titanic is your microservice architecture?"
+title: "Keeping availability high in distributed systems"
 date: 2018-12-22 12:00:00
-excerpt: "How your shiney new microservice architecture might actually be destroying your availability"
+excerpt: "How much like the Titanic is your microservice architecture?
+How tightly bound is the success of your entire systems to the stablity of it's individual components?
+Is there a risk that your new microservices might be destroying your availability?"
-categories: [distributed system design]
+categories: [architecture]
 comments: false
 image:
     feature: titanicsinks.jpg